department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/bereavement-counseling.md

 ### What kinds of benefits can I get with bereavement counseling?

-Bereavement counseling includes a broad range of free transition services, like:
+Bereavement counseling provides a broad range of free transition services, like:

 - Outreach
 - Counseling